www.stalkvictims.info - weapons page

 Escape Hatch

 There is another factor that needs to be considered.
 Was there any way you could have reasonably extricated yourself and other innocents from the situation without resorting to lethal force?
 In public some states allow you to defend yourself without retreat if attacked any place you have a right to be.
-Others have a "retreat requirement."
+Others have a "retreat requirement".
 This last requirement is often misunderstood.
 It does not say you must retreat or die.
 One typical law states that retreat is required before resorting to lethal force if the retreat can be accomplished with complete safety to yourself and others.
-Shooting an offender when a safe alternative was available may make said shooting appear unreasonable.
+Shooting an offender when you could have safely escaped without doing so may make said shooting appear unreasonable.

 Castle Doctrine